andres-erbsen/dename-writeup/dename.md

 =====================

 \label{consensusSection} Changes to the user directory happen in discrete
-rounds: each server proposes a set of changes and all servers apply them in lockstep.
+rounds: each leader proposes a set of changes and all servers apply them in lockstep.
 We use a verified broadcast primitive (described below) to ensure that all servers receive the same set of requested changes, and we handle the changes in a deterministic order.
-Additionally, we describe some malicious behavior that servers could engage in which would not directly violate the security claim, but is nevertheless undesirable, and _blind_ the protocol to counteract that behavior.
+Additionally, we describe some malicious behavior that leaders could engage in which would not directly violate the security claim, but is nevertheless undesirable, and _blind_ the protocol to counteract that behavior.

 The physical analogy of verified broadcast is a public announcement: everybody learns what the announcer has to say and can be sure that others heard the same thing.
-In computer networks allowing only point-to-point communication, we can emulate this using a two-phase
-protocol: first the announcer broadcasts the message, then every server broadcasts an acknowledgment of what they received from the announcer.
-In `dename`, all $n$ servers announce exactly one set of changes
-$\Delta_1 \ldots \Delta_n$ during each round, so we can group each server's acknowledgments of all messages it received into one message.
+In computer networks allowing only point-to-point communication, we can emulate this using a two-phase protocol: first the announcer broadcasts the message, then every other leader broadcasts an acknowledgment of what they received from the announcer.
+In `dename`, all $n$ leaders announce exactly one set of changes $\Delta_i$ during each round, so we can group each leader's acknowledgments of all messages it received into one message.
+Furthermore, as only the equality of the sets of announcements received by different leaders is important, rather than the actual contents, we can sign a cryptographic hash
-Furthermore, as only the equality of the sets of announcements received by different servers is important, rather than the actual contents, we can sign a cryptographic hash $h(\Delta_1 \parallel \ldots \parallel \Delta_n)$ of all received announcements in an acknowledgment instead of the announcements themselves.
+$h(\Delta_1 \parallel \ldots \parallel \Delta_n)$ of all received announcements in an acknowledgment instead of the announcements themselves.
 The verified broadcast protocol can be seen in Figure \ref{VerifiedBcast}.

 \begin{figure}[htb]
 \begin{msc}